product-noob/product-noob.github.io/_posts/2022-03-22-Building Mini Apps.md

 </center>
 </div>

-While onboarding payment led apps we wondered if non-transactional apps (one’s which didn’t had any payment flows) would make sense for us to onboard as a mini app, mainly since we were chasing the north star of engagement.
-But before we formed any partnership, we wanted to do a POC (Proof of Concept) to validate the market-fit and ended up building few mini apps of our own.
+While onboarding payment led apps we wanted to also explore if non-transactional apps (one’s which didn’t had any payment flows) would make sense for us to onboard as a mini app, mainly since we were chasing the north star of engagement.
+But before we formed any partnership we wanted to do a POC (Proof of Concept) to validate the market-fit and ended up building few mini apps of our own.

-The first one to hit the shelf was **[e-Newspaper](https://twitter.com/nightfury_19/status/1247862351467958272)** : due to covid induced lockdown, delivery of physical newspapers had stopped and people were trying to find a easy way to access them digitally.
-We could the mini apps offering serving this use case pretty well and we launched this mini app **within 2 days** serving our users with various options of various national and local newspapers (It was technically like a simple storefront with newspaper pdf deployed on CDN and updated daily).
+The first one to hit the shelf was **[e-Newspaper](https://twitter.com/nightfury_19/status/1247862351467958272)** : due to covid induced lockdown delivery of physical newspapers had stopped and people were trying to find an easy way to access them digitally.
+We could see the mini apps offering serving this use case pretty well and we decided to launch a e-newspaper Mini App.
+It was launched **within 2 days** and it served our users with various options of national and local newspapers (It was technically like a simple storefront with newspaper pdf deployed on CDN and updated daily).
 This app instantly took off and we at one point served copies from ~30 different publishers to 100s of thousands of readers daily.
 With the mini apps platform allowing us to quickly build, iterate and test our ideas we ended up launching few more in-house mini apps: AQI Monitor, Speedtest and Paytm Astro.

-_Think of these like internship projects but was done by different members of our team to improve their understanding of the product._
+_Think of these like side projects done by different members of our team to improve their understanding of the product and to get a chance to learn more about the platform._

-This also gave us a very good insights on how the experience of developing a mini app is as a developer and this gave very useful insights to improve some of our flows, documentation and SOPs (Yes, it helps to eat our own dogfood!)
+This also improved our understanding on how is experience of developing a mini app as a developer and gave us very useful insights to improve some of our flows, documentation and SOPs (Yes, it helps to eat your own dogfood!)

-**This in hindsight, looking back was a pre-cursor leading us to launch the [Vaccine Finder](https://paytm.com/blog/engineering/journey-to-build-the-vaccine-slot-finder-tool-on-paytm/) tool and DigiLocker Mini app.**
+**This in hindsight, looking back now was also a pre-cursor leading us to launch the [Vaccine Finder](https://paytm.com/blog/engineering/journey-to-build-the-vaccine-slot-finder-tool-on-paytm/) tool and DigiLocker Mini app.**

 Surprisingly enough these  got really great response and are available on the platform till date!
 With this confidence we started onboarding experimenting a bit more on non-transactional use cases and onboarded few content and gaming apps.
 We built a lot more features to meet newer merchant  requirements like integration with Paytm notification service, building support for subscription and pre-authorised payments, integration with Paytm’s promo engine, building a user customised app listing to enhance the app discovery, adding more analytics tracking etc. and onboarded apps from different categories and overall experimented a lot!